k-ivan/glory-modal/README.md

 `elem` (string | HTMLElement)
   selector or element

-`stickySelectors` (array)
-  array with selectors (fixed elements will also be margin-right, the fixed element must have an automatic width for the indent to work)
+`stickySelectors` (array of strings) array with selectors (fixed elements will also be margin-right, the fixed element must have width auto for the indent to work)

 `animation` (bool)
   modal animation